cjz9032/angular-global-error-handling-ugpzby/vtr-ui/src/hw-settings-icomoon/app-svg-icons/_readme.md

 14. Copy all content from line no 29 to eof of icomoon/style.scss to icomoon-style.scss.

-# Hot to convert WOFF font file to base64 string.
+# How to convert WOFF font file to base64 string.
 I will try to automate this process in future.

-visit https://www.fontsquirrel.com/tools/webfont-generator and upload WOFF font file, select all file from upload dialog to select WOFF file.
+visit https://transfonter.org/ and upload WOFF font file.

-> Font Formats: WOFF
+> Formats: WOFF

-> Truetype Hinting:  Keep Existing

-> Rendering: Fix GASP Table

-> Vertical Metrics: Auto-Adjust Vertical Metrics

-> Fix Missing Glyphs: Select both options

-> X-height Matching: None

-> Protection: None

-> Subsetting: Basic Subsetting

-> OpenType Features: None

-> OpenType Flattening: None

-> CSS:  Base64 Encode
+> Base64 encode :  On

-> Advanced Options: None

-Once all of the above setting are set, check Agreement and click on DOWNLOAD YOUR KIT button.
+Keep other options to its default value.

 From downloaded zip file open **stylesheet.css** and copy ` src:url` part and replace it in `src\hw-settings-icomoon\icomoon-base64.scss` file `src:url` part.